Tantalum73/Audiograph/README.md

 ```Swift
 let audiograph = Audiograph()
 ```
-Now you are ready to play the audiograph by calling:
+Now you are ready to play the Audiograph by calling:
 ```swift
 audiograph.play(graphContent: points)
 ```